bwsw/sj-platform/SJDocs/source/SJ_Simulators.rst

 .. important:: * IT - the type of data received by Executor
    * OT - the type of requests that ``outputRequestBuilder`` creates.
 The type depends on the type of output service (see "Request format" column of the table in the :ref:`Output_Request_Builder` section).

-Simulator provides the following methods:
+The simulator provides the following methods:

-* ``prepare(entities: Seq[IT], stream: String = "default-input-stream", consumerName: String = "default-consumer-name"): Long`` - takes a collection of data (``entities`` argument), creates one transaction (TStreamEnvelope[IT] type) with stream name "stream", saves them in a local buffer and returns ID of the transaction.
+* ``prepare(entities: Seq[IT], stream: String = "default-input-stream", consumerName: String = "default-consumer-name"): Long`` - takes a collection of data (``entities`` argument), creates one transaction (TStreamEnvelope[IT] type) with the ``stream`` stream name, saves them in a local buffer and returns ID of the transaction.
 The ``consumerName`` argument has a default value ("default-consumer-name").
 You should define it only if the executor uses ``consumerName`` from TStreamEnvelope.
-Default value of the ``stream`` argument is "default-input-stream".
 * ``process(clearBuffer: Boolean = true): Seq[OT]`` - sends all transactions from local buffer to Executor by calling the ``onMessage`` method for each transaction, gets output envelopes and builds requests for output services.
 The ``clearBuffer`` argument indicates that local buffer with transactions have to be cleared after processing.
 That argument has a default value "true".
 * ``clear()`` - clears local buffer that contains transactions.

 Simulator has a ``beforeFirstCheckpoint`` flag that indicates that the first checkpoint has not been performed.
-Before the first checkpoint Simulator builds a delete request for each incoming transaction (in the ``process`` method). ``beforeFirstCheckpoint`` can be changed automatically, when Executor calls ``manager.initiateCheckpoint()``, or manually.
+Before the first checkpoint Simulator builds a delete request for each incoming transaction (in the ``process`` method). ``beforeFirstCheckpoint`` can be changed automatically by calling ``manager.initiateCheckpoint()`` inside the Executor, or manually.

 .. _Output_Request_Builder:

 Output Request Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Output Request Builder provides the following methods for building requests for output service from output envelope:
+It provides the following methods to build requests based on an output envelope for a specific output service:

 * ``buildInsert`` - builds a request to insert data
 * ``buildDelete`` - builds a request to delete data